GLOBAL MARKETS-US dollar, debt yields fall on N. Korea missile test report

 U.S. December gold futures settled up 0.1 percent at $1,274.90.

-Oil prices fell more than 2 percent, ending Brent’s longest multi-week rally in 16 months, after profit-taking and the return of oversupply concerns.
+Oil prices fell more than 2 percent and ended Brent’s longest multi-week rally in 16 months following profit taking and the return of oversupply concerns.

 Brent settled at $55.62 per barrel, down $1.38 on the day, while U.S. crude fell $1.50 to settle at $49.29.

-Additional reporting by Karen Brettell and Dion Rabouin in New York; Editing by Bernadette Baum and Nick Zieminski
+Additional reporting by Karen Brettell in New York; Editing by Bernadette Baum and Nick Zieminski